-You will be allotted one ticket for yourself to participate and a maximum of 15 guest tickets.
+You will be allotted a maximum of 10 guest tickets.
 Tickets will help university officials ensure the venue is not overcrowded and adequate spacing can be maintained during the event.
 Admission to the ceremony is free.
-These tickets will only be valid for your specific commencement ceremony and are required to enter the Johnson Coliseum.
+These tickets will only be valid for your specific commencement ceremony and are required to enter Johnson Coliseum.

 The university policy 6.8 (PDF) states all candidates for graduation participating in the commencement ceremony must wear the appropriate academic regalia.
 Commissioned U.S. military officers may wear their dress uniform to the commencement ceremony in lieu of the traditional regalia.